 Choosing Your Nissan Versa Note

-Additionally, Nissan simplified the buying process by offering just one engine: a 1.6-liter four-cylinder with 109 horsepower and 107 pound-feet of torque.
-For buyers who want to row their own gears, a manual transmission is available on the base S; the rest of the lineup comes standard with a continuously variable transmission (CVT).
-With that CVT you also get a boost to 31 mpg city and 40 mpg highway.
+At the same time, Nissan simplifies the buying process by offering just one engine: a 1.6-liter four-cylinder that makes 109 horsepower and 107 pound-feet of torque.
+A five-speed manual gearbox is standard on the base S model, but the remainder of the lineup gets a continuously variable transmission (CVT).
+That CVT earns a fuel-economy estimate of 31 mpg in city driving and 40 mpg on the highway, versus 27/36 mpg for manual shift.

 Promotional financing rates remain competitive for many models like the 2020 Murano, Kicks, and Frontier which are eligible for 0% APR for 60 months.
 Unfortunately, this isn't...
 View All Nissan Lease Deals